api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/guides/build-an-airnode/apply-auth.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

-An Airnode can authorize requester contract access to its underlying API using [Authorizers](../../../concepts/authorizers.md).
+An Airnode can authorize smart contracts (know as requesters) access to its endpoints using [Authorizers](../../../concepts/authorizers.md).
 This method is on-chain and requires some blockchain knowledge by an API provider.

 An [Authorizer](../../../concepts/authorizers.md) is a contract which typically checks for a single condition ("has the requester made their monthly payment",